-- To what degree General Education objectives assessed in courses designated as having a primary focus on that that particular General Education Goal? - To what degree are each of the General Education objectives are being assessed? - According to assessment data, what percent of students are demonstrating mastery of each General Education objective? - How can we use this data to improve teaching and learning in regards to General Education? - How can we use this experience to further improve our assessment process?
+- To what degree are General Education objectives assessed in courses designated with the corresponding primary focus? - o To what degree are each of the General Education objectives being assessed? - According to assessment data, what percent of students are demonstrating mastery of each General Education objective? - How can we use this data to improve teaching and learning in regards to General Education? - o How can we use this experience to further improve our assessment process?